 Which is better if I only study on my smartphone?

-For a smartphone-only experience, Memly offers a smoother experience.
-Anki's mobile app is designed as a supplement to the PC version, with card creation assumed to be done on desktop.
-Memly lets you handle everything from material upload to card generation to studying -- all from your smartphone.
+For smartphone-only study, Memly is the smoother option.
+Anki's mobile app is designed as a supplement to the PC version, with card creation assumed to happen on the desktop.
+Memly handles material upload, card generation, and reviewing entirely from the phone.

 Conclusion: Start Today with the App That Fits You

 Both Anki and Memly are excellent flashcard apps based on spaced repetition.
-Anki offers over 15 years of proven reliability, free usage, and unmatched customizability.
+Anki offers nearly 20 years of proven reliability, free usage, and unmatched customizability.
 Memly delivers cutting-edge AI technology and the FSRS 6.0 algorithm, letting you focus on learning itself.

 If Memly interests you, try it with the free trial.
-Just upload your study materials and the AI generates flashcards automatically.
-If it doesn't work out, you can always go back to Anki.
-There's zero risk.
+Upload your study materials and the AI generates flashcards automatically.
+If it doesn't suit you, your Anki decks are still exactly where you left them.